GoosefleetEO/aa-moonmining/README.md

 - `esi-universe.read_structures.v1`
 - `esi-characters.read_notifications.v1`

-### Step 5 - Setup permissions
+### Step 6 - Setup permissions

 Finally you want to setup permission to define which users / groups will have access to which parts of the app.
 Check out [permissions](#permissions) for details.

-Congratulations you are now ready to use Moon Planner!
+Congratulations!
+You are now ready to use Moon Mining!

 ## Permissions